thelia/thelia.github.io/en/documentation/images_management.md

 - effects.
 The effects are applied in the specified order.
 The following effects are available:
     - gamma:value : change the image Gamma to the specified value.
 Example: `gamma:0.7`
     - grayscale or greyscale: switch image to grayscale
     - colorize:color : apply a color mask to the image.
-Exemple: `colorize:#ff2244`
+Example: `colorize:#ff2244`
     - negative : transform the image in its negative equivalent
     - vflip or vertical_flip : vertical flip
     - hflip or horizontal_flip : horizontal flip